ebellocchia/bip_utils/readme/algorand_mnemonic.md

     # Or from a list
     mnemonic = AlgorandMnemonic.FromList(mnemonic.split())

-    # Get if a mnemonic is valid, return bool
+    # Get if a mnemonic is valid with automatic language detection, return bool
-    # The mnemonic can be a string or a Mnemonic object
     is_valid = AlgorandMnemonicValidator().IsValid(mnemonic)
+    # Same but specifying the language
+    is_valid = AlgorandMnemonicValidator(AlgorandLanguages.ENGLISH).IsValid(mnemonic)
     # Validate a mnemonic, raise exceptions
     try:
         AlgorandMnemonicValidator().Validate(mnemonic)